What is a Peer Treatment Monitor?

 Does my PTM need to appear on video?

-Yes.
-During the initial preparation call with your Guide before your first session, your Guide will ask to see and speak to your PTM.
-They must be present and available to speak at this time in order to move forward with your dosing session.
+Yes, just during the preparation call on Zoom with your guide before Session 1.
+You'll meet your guide first to walk through some important steps, and then they'll ask to speak briefly with your PTM.
+They must be present and available to speak at this time in order to move forward with your medicine session.

 Conclusion

-Peer Treatment Monitors are an essential component of the Mindbloom psychedelic therapy process and protocol.
-They help ensure safety, security, and powerful healing experiences for you.
+Peer Treatment Monitors are an essential component of the Mindbloom psychedelic therapy program and protocol.
+They help ensure safe, supportive, and powerful healing experiences for you.

-If you ever have any questions about the PTM process, please reach out to your Mindbloom Guide or to our Support Team.
-We are here to help, and the PTM is an essential part of Mindbloom treatment, so we want you to feel safe and supported throughout this process.
+If you ever have questions about PTMs, please reach out to your Mindbloom guide or to our Support Team.
+We are here to help clarify and ensure you're well-resourced!

 Share